Gene regulation

 • regulation of gene expression through chromatin accessibility

-Putting it all together: the lac operon in E. coli
+An example of gene regulation: the lac operon in E. coli

 E. coli lac operon: dual positive and negative regulation